Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling sensations and dizziness.

 Anaphylactic reactions are most commonly caused by the following:

 Anaphylactic reactions typically begin within 15 minutes of exposure to the allergen.
 Rarely, reactions begin after 1 hour.
-Symptoms vary, but people usually have the same symptoms each time.
+Symptoms range from mild to severe, but each person usually has the same symptoms each time.

 The heart beats quickly.
 People may feel uneasy and become agitated.
-Blood pressure may fall, causing fainting.
-Other symptoms include tingling (pins-and-needles) sensations, dizziness, itchy and flushed skin, coughing, a runny nose, sneezing, hives, and swelling of tissue under the skin ( angioedema).
+Blood pressure may fall, causing fainting, and may become dangerously low ( shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
+Blood pressure is usually low... read more ).
+Other symptoms include dizziness, itchy and flushed skin, coughing, a runny nose, sneezing, hives Hives Hives are red, itchy, slightly elevated swellings.
+The swelling is caused by the release of chemicals (such as histamine) from mast cells in the skin, which cause fluid to leak out of small... read more , and swelling of tissue under the skin ( angioedema Angioedema Angioedema is swelling of areas of tissue under the skin, sometimes affecting the face and throat.
+Angioedema can be a reaction to a drug or other substance (trigger), a hereditary disorder... read more ).
 Breathing may become difficult and wheezing may occur because the throat and/or airways constrict or become swollen.
 People may have nausea, vomiting, abdominal cramps, and diarrhea.

 An anaphylactic reaction may progress so rapidly that people collapse, stop breathing, have seizures, and lose consciousness within 1 to 2 minutes.
 The reaction may be fatal unless emergency treatment is given immediately.